bids-standard/execution-spec/src/inputs.md

 will be validated, while the example CLI Flag provides a possible way this could be expressed in the tool's interface.

-### List of custom object properties and roles within the BIDS Application specification.
+### List of custom object properties and roles within the BIDS Application specification

 | Argument ID    | CLI Flag            | Requirement Level | Data type | Description                                                                                                                                                                                                                                                                            |
 |----------------|-------------------- |-------------------|-----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|